 Knowing about your condition may enable you to better participate in decisions about your care.

 Talk to other people with carcinoid syndrome.
 Support groups for people with carcinoid syndrome put you in touch with those who have faced the same challenges you are facing.

 Ask your doctor about groups in your area.
-Carcinoid syndrome is rare, though, so you may need to connect with people outside your immediate area.
+Carcinoid syndrome is rare, though, so you may need to connect with people outside your immediate area or online.

 Take care of yourself.
 Do what you can to maintain a healthy lifestyle.
 Eat a diet full of fruits and vegetables.
-When you feel up to it, work light exercise into your daily routine.
+When you feel up to it, include light exercise in your daily routine.

 Cut extra stress out of your life when possible.
 Get plenty of sleep so that you feel rested when you wake up.
 Take care of your body and mind so that you're better able to stick to your cancer treatment plan.